🔑 Key Points

 As you can see the scale degrees align with the intervals.

 For example the 2nd note of the scale is a major second while the third is a major third.
 By changing the intervals we change the scale.
 For example if we flatten the 3rd note of the C major scale above to D# it becomes a minor third.
-It’s useful to also remember when discussing intervals that we typically do not use terms such as flatten or raise, instead we use the terms diminished (flatten) and augmented (raise).
+This does not apply to perfect 4ths and 5ths, which are neither major nor minor by nature.
+When raised a half step they are ‘augmented‘ and ‘diminished’ if lowered a half step.

 Intervals are useful or guitarists, up to a point.
 While there is more that could be dicussed it’s useful to remember that the scale degrees of the major scale align with the major intervals and the scale degrees of the minor scale align with the scale degrees of the minor scale, for example: